thatRailsGuy/thatRailsGuy.github.io/_posts/2018-01-23-On_Interviewing_and_hiring.markdown

 * **Applying is a pain** - The number of companies which required me to upload a resume, then spend an hour filling out every piece of information from my resume in a 20 part web form is ridiculous.
 Repeating this process over and over again is defeating.

 * **Recruiters** - Putting your information out there on Dice / Monster / LinkedIn / whatever other sites you feel appropriate is awful.
 I get daily calls asking me if I'd be interested in moving across the country to work on a three month contract working in wordpress for $12 an hour.
 I get email after email of recruiters that have obviously never read my resume sending me jobs I have no interest in or am nowhere nearly qualified for.
 Do yourself a favor and create a google voice number and new email for the job hunt that you can abandon afterwards.
 You can share your normal contact information with anyone you feel is worth keeping in contact with, I'm sure they won't be offended as they've probably experienced the same thing.
+(A few recruiters were awesome to me, and worked hard to get me a job.
+I'm going to reach out and see if I can mention them by name, but if they're on my linkedin connections they're probably at least OK.
+If you want a reference to a good recruiter in either Madison or DC let me know.)

 * **Getting through HR is hard.** - I've seen job descriptions requiring 6 years of HTML 5 experience (released late 2014).
 I've gotten math quiz questions that were unsolvable.
 I can't count the number of times somebody thought Java and JavaScript were the same thing.
 It all boils down to non-technical people given a list of attributes being looked for and not having the common experience or even language to have the flexibility needed to filter good candidates from bad.